TryGhost/Ghost-Android/README.md

 - **Markdown editing with preview** - swipe to switch between editing and previewing
 - **100% Markdown compatibility with Ghost** - go ahead and use footnotes and code blocks like you're used to
 - Works with **[Ghost Pro](https://ghost.org/pricing/)** (ghost.io) as well as **self-hosted blogs**
-- **Offline mode**: Quill is designed to work 100% offline: just sync when you're connected later!
+- **Offline mode**: Ghost Android is designed to work 100% offline: just sync when you're connected later!
 Ideal for writing on the go
 - **Attach tags and a cover image** - upload images from your phone or a web link
-- **[Conflict handling][conflict-ui]** - when a blog post is edited simultaneously from the app and elsewhere (e.g., via Ghost web), Quill will detect the conflict and show you a nice UI to decide what to do - so you never lose your hard work!
+- **[Conflict handling][conflict-ui]** - a simple UI to help decide what to do next when a post is edited from two places at once

 ### Bug reports?
 Feature requests?

 [File an issue](/CONTRIBUTING.md)

-### Help translate Quill
+### Help translate Ghost

-If you'd like to see support for your language in Quill, you can easily [contribute translations on Weblate][weblate]. _This requires no setup and no knowledge of Android development_, just keep in mind a few simple rules:
+If you'd like to see support for your language in Ghost, you can easily [contribute translations on Weblate][weblate]. _This requires no setup and no knowledge of Android development_, just keep in mind a few simple rules:

 - Many strings have [placeholders](http://envyandroid.com/android-string-xml-resource-formatting/) like "%s", "%d", "%2$s", etc. - keep these intact because other numbers and strings are inserted into these placeholders
 - Single and double quotes need to be preceded with a backslash character (\' and \" respectively)